django-cms/djangocms-link/README.rst

 Link fields
 -----------

+*Added in version 5:*

-As of version 5, django CMS Link provides a re-usable link model field, form field and form widget.
+django CMS Link provides a re-usable link model field, form field and form widget.
 This allows you to use the link field in your own models or forms.

 .. code-block:: python